norlandrhagen/CMAP/_build/html/_sources/FAQ/FAQ.rst.txt

 Who to Contact
 --------------

-If you have questions about using the Ocean Atlas feel free to contact either:
+If you have questions about using CMAP feel free to contact either:

 - Raphael Hagen (nrhagen@uw.edu)
 - Mohammad D. Ashkezari (mdehghan@uw.edu)